Prepared for the Wood Stove Design Challenge by the Alliance for Green Heat

 Q. Does the Alliance for Green Heat support incentives for stoves?

 A. Yes, we especially advocate for incentives and rebates for the cleanest pellet stoves, but smart incentives can also be designed for wood stoves.
-Maine and Oregon have innovative incentive programs for stoves that include efficiency criteria.
+Maryland, New York, Oregon have innovative incentive programs for stoves that include efficiency criteria.
 And, Maryland has a model program that gives incentives for the cleanest stoves to families who heat with oil, propane or electricity.
 Since almost all urban and suburban homes in Maryland have access to gas, this focuses new installations in rural areas and helps those families with the highest heating bills to access a more affordable and renewable fuel.
 More info.

 Q. Does the Alliance for Green heat ever support banning new installations of wood stoves?

 A. Yes.
 A number of major urban areas, such as Denver and valley towns that experience weather inversions that trap smoke have banned the new installation of wood stoves and we support that.
-We believe that air quality agencies only ban the new installation of wood stoves when other measures are not practical, affordable or effective enough.
+We believe that air quality agencies should only consider banning the new installation of wood stoves when other measures are not practical, affordable or effective enough.
 However, some areas have air quality problems with wood smoke because they have neglected the issue and could have managed it better in past years so that a ban may not be necessary.
-We almost always support allowing the very cleanest pellet stoves to be installed (1 gram or under).
+We always support allowing the very cleanest pellet stoves to be installed (1 gram or under).

 Q. Where does the wood come from?